Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 <h2>Data Understanding</h2>
 <p text-align-last="start">
-As mentioned before, the dataset was scraped from the offical website of the PGA Tour, covering only ten years span of turnaments (2011-2021) in this particular case. it consists of 27 columns and 4122 rows as shown on Figure 2.
+As mentioned before, the dataset was scraped from the offical website of the PGA Tour, covering only ten years span of turnaments (2011-2021) in this particular case. it originally consists of 27 columns and 4122 rows as shown on Figure 2.
 The target/dependent columns is "Win" which is binary (0=did not win and 1 = won).
 This variable is imbalanced as will be seen later, and basically indicate winning a PGA tournament.
 </p>

 </br>